Call center standard operating procedures and best practices

 In a fast-paced environment such as a call center, continuous improvement done via training and coaching is a must-have.

-A call center standard operating procedures handbook is not complete without any development plans for the company’s labor force.
+A call center standard operating procedures handbook is incomplete without any development plans for the company’s labor force.

 Call center best practices: What they are and why do they exist

-In there lists a set of rules, regulations, and code of conduct that everyone should follow.
+Call center best practices are lists of sets of rules, regulations, and codes of conduct written in the employee handbook that everyone should follow.

 When hiring employees, it’s important they match at least 80% of the requirements they are asked of.